vitorhmf/loyalty-program/README.md

 * **Frequency:** average amount of purchases made per day by a customer.
 * **Returns:** total amount of items returned by each customer.
 * **Satisfaction Rate:** % of items that were not returned by each customer.
+* **Recorrence:** number of months that the customer made purchases on the e-commerce.

 ### 4.5.
 Exploratory Data Analysis